 On Sunday, November 19, 2017, Afro-Rican musician, composer, educator, cultural icon and advocate William Cepeda spoke with Marysol Cerdeira, host of the popular radio show, MONTUNEANDO CON MARYSOL (WBAI, 99.5 FM) about the impact of Hurricane Maria on the island and him personally.

 At the time of the interview, roughly 90 percent of the island was without electricity, and 60 percent without water.
-Also, Internet service was unreliable and getting around the island was challenging.
+Also, Internet service was unreliable and traveling around the island was challenging.

-Also, Cepeda is unable to perform, compose, or follow his passion, which includes teaching master classes, workshops, clinics and music programs for children with special needs.
+Also, Cepeda cannot perform, compose, or follow his passion, which includes teaching master classes, workshops, clinics and music programs for children with special needs.
 “Many musicians are unemployed,” says Cepeda.
 “We need to keep creating and using the blessings that God gave us to make people happy.”

-Cepeda recently returned from Milwaukee, where he visited relatives and had the opportunity to sit in with Eddie Palmieri’s band.
-Also, he introduced the composition, “Puerto Rico Se Levanta” which means Puerto Rico Rises!
+Cepeda recently returned from Milwaukee, where he visited relatives and sat in with Eddie Palmieri’s band and introduced the composition, “Puerto Rico Se Levanta” which means Puerto Rico Rises!

 Like many musicians on the island, Cepeda has been forced to rethink his priorities and leave the island to find work to support himself and his family.
-Currently, he plans to relocate to Orlando, Florida where, he says, he will “start from zero.”
+He plans to relocate to Orlando, Florida where, he says, he will “start from zero.”

 “The island belongs to all of us; it doesn’t matter where we are,” says Cepeda, “We have to come together, work hard and build Puerto Rico better than it was.
 Also, we need to create a dialogue with people who understand our situation and develop projects that help the arts.”

 Much like Puerto Rico, whose progress has been painfully slow, Cepeda is down but not out.
-He plans to visit the island and keep tabs on its development and when the time is right he will return, pick up the pieces and rebuild.
+He plans to visit the island and keep tabs on its development.
+When the time is right he will return, pick up the pieces and rebuild.